 This rare TWA match planted the seeds for Shawn Michaels’ eventual return in 2002.

-While there were fewer bumps taken in the ring than his eventual return to WWE two years later, much like with his match against Triple H at SummerSlam 2002, his back played a huge factor in the story played out in 2000.
+While fewer bumps were taken in the ring than his eventual return to WWE two years later, much like with his match against Triple H at SummerSlam 2002, his back played a huge factor in the story in 2000.

 The commentator, whose name we could not find, did a fantastic job throughout and really added to the occasion with his passionate calling of the match.

 “The founder, rightful owner [of TWA], Shawn Michaels, is in the ring against doctors’ orders!
 There isn’t a wrestling fan alive who does not know the risk that he is taking by getting into the ring one last time!”

 Adding to the mystique of this rare event, for over a decade, footage of this match was nowhere to be found online.

 Fans on wrestling message boards in 2009 vented their frustrations on the challenge of finding this match.